T0nyX1ang/PlagChecker4Python/README.md

 **Note:** You can easily convert the code to detect other languages by changing the annotation flag.

 ## Update Notes:

+### Version 0.3.0
+* Initial version of Step 3 implementation.
+* Change the calculating algorithm in Step 2.

 ### Version 0.2.0
 * Initial version of Step 2 implementation.